Benefits of Audio Description in Education (BADIE)

 - 10. Meet your deadline.

-- Even the most famous and best paid film critics in the world have to get their reviews done on time so don't forget your deadline: January 22, 2021.
+- Even the most famous writers in the world have to get their work done on time, so don't forget your deadline: March 15, 2021.